MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/choose-landing-zone-option.md

 Both methodologies offer automation capabilities.

-- Start small and expand: Azure Resource Manager templates, Azure Policy and Blueprint.
+- Start small and expand: ARM templates, Azure Policy, and Azure Blueprints.
 Can create your own CI/CD pipeline.
-- Enterprise scale: Resource Management templates, Policy, GitHub/AzureDevOps, CI/CD pipeline option included.
+- Enterprise scale: ARM templates, Azure Policy, GitHub/AzureDevOps, and CI/CD pipeline option included.

-Start small and expand uses Azure Blueprints, Azure Policy, and Resource Management templates.
+Start small and expand uses ARM templates, Azure Policy, and Azure Blueprints.
 Enterprise scale offers several different deployments.

 Whether you implement start small and expand or enterprise scale, you can use templates and a portal-based experience.
 You can include IaC later in the process.
 Explore this [IaC overview](/dotnet/architecture/cloud-native/infrastructure-as-code) for more information.